diemkhangNT/diemkhangnt/README.md

 <p align="center">
     <b>Welcome to my GitHub profile!</b><br><br>
     <i>
-        My name is Khang.<br>
+        My name is Khang.
+But you can call me Nancy<br>
-        I'm from HCMC, Vietnam.<br>
+        I'm from Ho Chi Minh City, Vietnam.<br>
-        Currently, I'm a final-year student majoring in Software Technology from the IT Department at HUFLIT. <br>
+        I recently graduated from HUFLIT, majoring in Software Engineering. <br>
-        I'm dynamic, willing to learn, dedicated, responsible, and teamwork. <br>
-        I'm now looking for the opportunity to observe and practice more in software development.<br>
+        I'm a self-motivating person and good at working under pressure.
+I am always eager to learn and can absorb new knowledge quickly. <br>
     </i><br>
     <a href="https://www.linkedin.com/in/diemkhangnt-47a0a9234">
         <img src="https://img.shields.io/badge/LinkedIn-blue?style=flat-square&logo=linkedin" alt="LinkedIn">